SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## FastMaker
 ### Team Impostor
-The first kill can make a mad mate<br>.
+The first kill can make a mad mate.<br>
 The second and subsequent kills are normal kills.
 ### Game Settings
 | Name | Description